bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Response

-Again, the receiver should remember that the return code for this `/tag` request is 200.
+Again, the client should remember that the return code for this `/tag` request is 200.

 ~~~~ {.example}